goldcaddy77/warthog/examples/15-postgis/README.md

 ## Running the App

 To run the project, run `yarn start`.
 This will:

 - Run the API server
 - Open GraphQL Playground

-## Features in this example

-- Custom logger
-- Enums
-- Authorization
-- Validations